datacarpentry/image-processing/_episodes/09-challenges.md

 In this episode, we will provide two different challenges for you to attempt, based on the skills you have acquired so far.
 One of the challenges will be related to the shape of objects in images (*morphometrics*), while the other will be related to colors of objects in images (*colorimetrics*).
 We will not provide solution code for either of the challenges, but your instructors should be able to give you some gentle hints if you need them.

 ## Morphometrics: Bacteria Colony Counting

 As mentioned in the workshop [introduction]({{ page.root }}/01-introduction), your morphometric challenge is to determine how many bacteria colonies are in each of these images.
-These images can be found in the **Desktop/workshops/image-processing/10-challenges/morphometric** directory.
+These images can be found in the `data` directory.

 ![Colony image 1](../fig/00-colonies01.jpg)